Product certification, quality management system certification, pre-assessment, and standards calibration.

-The impartiality committee ensures that policies, practices and operations are in accordance with ISO 17021:2015-1 and ISO 17065:2012 and all guidance relating to these two standards issued by the International Accreditation Forum and NMO accreditation bodies.
+The impartiality committee ensures that policies, practices and operations are in accordance with ISO 17021-1:2015-1, ISO 17025: 2017 and ISO 17065:2012 and all guidance relating to these standards issued by the International Accreditation Forum and NMO’s accreditation body.

-The committee comprises a minimum of 4 people and is elected by the Leadership Team of OPSS.
+The committee comprises a minimum of 3 people.
 The chair and at least 2 other people are not NMO personnel.
 NMO is represented by the Quality Manager, or his or her deputy.
 The membership is selected to ensure no single interest predominates.
-Internal and external NMO personnel are considered to constitute a single interest and so must be balanced by other interests.

 The role of the committee is to:

-- assist in developing the policies relating to the impartiality of the certification activities of NMO
+- assist in developing the policies relating to the impartiality of NMO activities

-- counteract any tendency to allow commercial or other considerations to prevent the consistent objective provision of certification activities
+- counteract any tendency to allow commercial or other considerations to prevent the consistent objective provision of NMO activities

-The committee advises on matters affecting confidence in certification, including openness and public perception, and conducts a review, at least once annually, of the impartiality of the audit, certification and decision-making processes of NMO.
+The committee advises on matters affecting confidence in NMO activities including openness and public perception, and conducts a review, at least once annually, of the impartiality of NMO activities.

-Should you wish to make a complaint about the product or management system certification services we provide, write to:
+Should you wish to make a complaint about the services we provide, write to: